GV Florida Transport

 G.V.
-Florida Transport, Inc., (stylized GV FLORIDA) formerly Florida Liner, is a Philippine bus company based in Barangay Matucay, Allacapan, Cagayan.
-Established in 1970's by Virgilio Florida, Sr., the company operates buses to Northern Luzon destinations.
-Currently managed by Mr. Virgilio Florida, Jr.
+Florida Transport, Incorporated (formerly Florida Liner), is a Philippine bus transportation company based in Barangay Matucay, Allacapan, Cagayan.
+Established in the 1970s by Virgilio Florida Sr., the company operates buses serving destinations in Northern Luzon.
+The company is currently managed by Mr. Virgilio Florida Jr.

-The company also offers bus chartering services to individuals and corporations.

-GV Florida Transport is the first bus company in the Philippines to introduce sleeper buses for long-distance travels.
+GV Florida Transport was the first bus company in the Philippines to introduce sleeper buses for long-distance travels.

 History

 A GV Florida bus, while parked on its motorpool in Sampaloc, Manila.

-G.V.
-FLORIDA TRANSPORT, Inc., founded in 1999 by Virgilio Florida and his son George Florida and Virgilio Florida Jr., is a popular bus company in Cagayan, Ilocos and Quirino provinces.
+GV Florida Transport, Inc., founded in 1999 by Virgilio Florida and his son George Florida and Virgilio Florida Jr., is a popular bus company in Cagayan, Ilocos and Quirino provinces.
 The company offers comfortable and stylish travel experiences with its distinctive flowery pink livery on its buses.
 Equipped with amenities like reclining seats, air conditioning, and onboard entertainment systems, it ferries goods and passengers from Metro Manila to the Cagayan Valley Region and Ilocos Region, as well as inter-provincial routes.

-Early expansion and acquisitions
+Early expansion and Growth

 G.V.
 Florida Transport expanded its transportation industry presence by acquiring franchises from various bus companies, including F. Franco Transit, B. Trans, Autobus Transportation, Viva Alladin, Ballesteros Bus Line, and Dagupan Bus Company's Cagayan line.
 The expansion enhanced the service offerings and positioned G.V.
 Florida Transport as a key player in the sector, offering convenient and reliable travel options for passengers in Cordillera (with the acquisition of Autobus' remaining routes), Ilocos, Cagayan Valley, and Isabela regions.

 In early 2000's, G.V.
 Florida Transport is the first Philippine bus company to introduce the "Sleeper Class" with Golden Dragon, Higer, and Hino RM sleeper buses servicing Manila-Cagayan and Manila-Ilocos routes.
 Meanwhile, a sister company as well as a subsidiary, GMW Florida Trans Inc. (GMW TRANS.), is operated by the other siblings of George and serves Santiago-Cauayan-Tuguegarao-Laoag, Tuguegarao-Baguio via San Jose, Nueva Ecija, Bayombong, and Tuguegarao–Abra via Bantay/Vigan routes.

-2011: Expansion and refleeting
+2011: Expansion and Modernization

 In 2011, GV Florida Transport expanded its fleet by purchasing six units of MAN R39 18.350 for its Super Deluxe fleet and 20 Exclusively Modified PHI Grandeza RM for its Deluxe and Super Deluxe fleets.
 In 2013, they acquired the DM14 Series with Hino RM chassis for their Deluxe and Super Deluxe fleets.